-Here is complete list of cat quotes and some comment too.
+Here is complete list of ‘cat quotes’ and some comment too.
 There are many, which is a testament to our interest in and love of the domestic cat.
+There are some more articles on ‘cat quotes’ as I have called them at the end of this article ?.
+It is pretty comprehensive.

-Mark Twain’s Cats.
-Photo by Elmira photographer Elisha M. VanAken, 1887 .
+Aboe: Mark Twain’s Cats.
+Photo by Elmira photographer Elisha M. VanAken, 1887.
 The cats are all non-purebred as this was a time when the cat fancy in the USA was just beginning or barely begun.
 I believe the photograph is in the public domain.
-If not I claim fair use.
+If not, I claim fair use.
 The rationale being that this site is for charity (cat rescue) and the image is small and poor in quality.
 He made several cat quotes and obviously loved cats.

 “A home without a cat–and a well-fed, well-petted and properly revered cat–may be a perfect home, perhaps, but how can it prove title?” – Pudd’nhead Wilson.
 I like this as I understand it to mean that the existence of a well looked after cat proves that the home is a good one and that is true.